belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 Initial architectural discussions considered a client-heavy caching model.
 However, requirements for powerful geospatial search, real-time location tracking, and live state changes make a **server-centric, real-time model** the superior approach.

-This architecture leverages a powerful backend database (e.g., **MongoDB with geospatial indexes**) to handle all complex queries, while using a real-time communication layer (**WebSockets**) to push instant updates to clients.
+This architecture leverages a powerful backend database (e.g., **MongoDB with geospatial indexes**) to handle all complex queries, while using a real-time communication layer (**SSE**) to push instant updates to clients.

 *A core principle of this architecture is to **Build for the Future**.
 The B2C client application and its underlying mock data layer will be built to support the full v1.1 feature set from the start, even if some features are only testable via a debug menu initially.
 This avoids building technical debt and ensures the foundation is scalable.*